jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 inbox is only the beginning.

-Early on, when the company is small and fighting for each customer, the inbox is the best way to get to know your users.
+Early on, when the company is small and fighting for each customer, the inbox is definitely the best way to get to know your users.

 But as you grow, the heavy weight approach lets you branch out and start attacking big issues in more proactive ways than just answering a support